 The church did call that pastor as their next leader, and he made all the changes on the list (and more).
 The older member did leave the church and passed away within two years.
 But the church caught a fresh vision from God, began reaching others for Christ and saw deep spiritual growth take place.

 Was there a cost to obedience?
 Yes.
 There is always a cost.
 Were sacrifices required?
 Yes, they always are needed.
 Did change cause pain for some?
 It always will.
+Understand, there will always be at least one, or possibly a handful, of hijackers bent on attempting to take the will of God hostage for their own cause.
+But a truly surrendered follower of Christ must be more devoted to the call of the kingdom of God than any would-be spiritual terrorist is to their own ideology.

 Cross-bearing is not an option, but a requirement for followers of Christ.
 Whether applied to a church or an individual, you’ll lose it all if you hold anything back.
+If you are following the will of God, the loss of the support from certain people (or even their departure from the organization) will not be counted as a liability, but a blessing.

 The kingdom of God is more valuable than the best the world can offer.
 More than any human relationships, more than any earthly allegiances, more than national identity, cultural background, local traditions, public opinion or personal preferences – no matter how good, or great, things may be, nothing compares to God’s best.
 Too often we delay or neglect seeking God’s kingdom because we are too focused on worldly concerns.
 This is not a new problem…